MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/developer-tools.md

 1. Sign in to the Teams iOS app and activate the developer preview.
 For more information about developer preview, see [public developer preview for Teams](../../resources/dev-preview/developer-preview-intro.md).

-1. Activate the Web Inspector in Safari and the iOS client.
+1. Activate the Web Inspector in Safari and the Teams iOS client.
 For more information on Web Inspector, see [enabling Web Inspector](https://webkit.org/web-inspector/enabling-web-inspector/).

-1. Connect your iOS client to your Mac system.
+1. Connect your Teams iOS client to your Mac system.
 When prompted, confirm that you trust the client and give your consent to allow the connection.

-1. Open Teams on your connected iOS client and open your app inside Teams.
+1. Open Teams on your connected Teams iOS client and open your app inside Teams.

 1. On your Mac system, open Safari.
 You'll find your client listed under the **Develop** option.